andrearanica/andrearanica/README.md

-- 👋 Hi, I’m Andrea
+- 😄 Hi, I’m Andrea from Italy
 - 🏫 I’m studying IT ITIS Paleocapa, Bergamo
 - 🧢 I like music, IT and programming
 - 🌱 I’m currently learning C#
-- 🌍 I like to collaborate with a team or with my mates